 Like Baudrillard’s simulacra, the original is beside-the-point: its reputation is everything.

 You know the way military people talk about how anxiolytic the hierarchy is?
 Having explicit knowledge of how to interact with others, when to defer—”if stripes, then salute,” etc. I wonder if endlessly mapping signifiers is a way of dealing with ambiguous social structure, because 2020s coastal urbanism feels as directly opposite the military as culture gets.
 All the power is fluid and desire-based, rather than force-anchored.
-(This is what White Lotus was all about.)
-The power is hidden, implicit, feigns its disempowerment.
+(This dynamic is what White Lotus is all about.)
+The power is hidden, implicit, feigns its disempowerment: Manipulation’s simpler when they don’t have their guard up.
 This is the autist’s nightmare: the power’s just as real but it’s all implicit and unspoken.
 Mapping the signifiers is a way of orienting, a way of wrangling control.
 IYKYK.
 Next stop divination.

 Stagg, Sleeveless.

 Recall that gossip is simultaneously (1) a critical network for passing and receiving social information, and also (2) a medium for reputational sabotage.
 This is neither paradoxical nor contradictory: it is precisely at them moment when a channel of information becomes reliable that it begins to be trusted, and precisely when a channel begins to be trusted by receivers that senders can exploit the trust with fake news.
 If no one believes you, Cassandra-style, there isn’t much advantage spouting strategic defamation—not much advantage to speaking at all.
 And no information channel will remain unexploited—there will always be bad actors who use the trust others invest in said channel to advance their own selfish ends.